NyanKaungSet/Fresh_Mobile_Mart/README.md

-# This repo will be updated from time to time.
+# This website is currentlt under construction.